 - Obtaining an early diagnosis and support for those living with dementia and their families

 Whilst the condition affects people in different ways at each stage of the condition, with needs to information and services evolving as the condition progresses, a strong dementia care pathway should:

 - Be accessible to anyone diagnosed with dementia regardless of age or background

-- Accord the person with dementia due dignity and respect, acknowledging their individuality and abilities
+- Afford the person living with dementia due dignity and respect, acknowledging their individuality and abilities

-- Enable dementia care providers to continue caring for as long as practical
+- Enable dementia care providers to continue caring for as long as is practical

-- Tailor the care received to the individual as fully as possible to help a person with dementia to enjoy the best possible quality of life
+- Tailor the care received to the individual as fully as possible to help the person with dementia enjoy the best quality of life

-- Be easily understood by a person with dementia and their carers
+- Be easily understood by a person living with dementia and their carers

-- Encompass the principles embodied in “Living Well with Dementia: a national dementia strategy”.
+- Encompass the principles embodied in ‘Living well with dementia: a national strategy’

 Living well with dementia at home